Creativity and Healing: A Mind-Body Approach

 The Science of Creativity and Healing

 Creativity also engages the brain's neuroplasticity, the ability to form new neural connections.
-This is especially powerful when it comes to healing from trauma.
+This can be especially supportive when working with the effects of trauma.
 Trauma alters our neural pathways, reinforcing patterns of fear, stress, overwhelm and anxiety.
-Through creativity, we can gently rewire these pathways, creating new connections that foster resilience, calm and emotional balance.
+Through creativity, we can begin to form new pathways that support resilience, calm, and emotional balance.

 Processing Stress and Trauma Through Creativity